-- We are required to develop and implement clear policies and procedures to ensure: - A supportive environment for children, personnel or families who report allegations of abuse or child safety concerns - Staff, volunteers, families and children know how to report abuse allegations, and feel comfortable doing so - Clear policies and procedures for notifying authorities, including the police, of suspected child abuse that comply with all legal requirements policies for reporting and responding to suspected child abuse should be clear and comprehensive to encourage staff, volunteers, families and children to report any suspected child abuse through appropriate internal channels.
+Processes for responding to and reporting suspected child abuse policies for reporting and responding to suspected child abuse should be clear and comprehensive to encourage staff, volunteers, families and children to report any suspected child abuse through appropriate internal channels.
 Leadership needs to be made aware of any allegations of abuse or child safety concerns, and the police and/or child protection must be notified if child abuse is suspected.